dospolov/gatsby-starter-msdos/content/posts/2016-01-09-trello-plus-gtd-equals-trello-bookmark.md

   - plugin
 ---

-You know, I hate routine.

-But one of the greatest things about being a programmer is that you can automate your routine.

----

 As bequeathed by David Allen, in his brilliant GTD: “Put everything out needless of your head to keep it clean and concentrated.”

 Let’s see what gets there: